 ESSENTIAL HIKING GEAR FOR SWITZERLAND

 Hiking in Switzerland is very different in the summer to the winter, which will obviously make a huge impact on what type of clothes and gear are necessary.
 However, for this little section on essential gear, I will just point out a few key items that you should have for basic hiking in average conditions.
-You’ll need hiking boots or trail running shoes, beanies, hiking socks and more but I’ll write a more detailed post about that another time.
-This is just a quick round-up of three essentials but for a full run down of all the hiking gear and camera gear I use you can check out this post: MY TRAVEL PHOTOGRAPHY GEAR: WHAT’S IN MY BACKPACK
+You’ll need hiking boots or trail running shoes, beanies, hiking socks, and more but I’ll write a more detailed post about that another time.

-- Hiking Poles: Not everyone will use them but the Swiss are religious about them unlike many Australians or Americans.
+Hiking Poles: Leki Micro Vario Carbon Fiber Hiking Poles – Not everyone will use them but the Swiss are religious about them, unlike many Australians or Americans.
 You will learn to love them too as they take the strain off your knees and quads on both the uphill and the downhill.
 I used them to power up hills and help as a shock absorber on the way down.
 You can get them quite cheap but I found that there were two components to my hiking poles that I really liked.
-They were foldable down to a small size so I can put them in my backpack side pocket and they were the carbon fiber/lightweight style.
-They are a bit more expensive but I used them a lot and they became a necessity in the end.
-I’ll link you here to the carbon-fiber LEKI foldable hiking poles that I bought.
-I purchased them in Switzerland so they were very expensive but you can get them online much cheaper.

-- Down Jacket: The next key item to have is a down jacket.
-Even in the summer when it might be hot at lower altitude, once you reach the summit it gets that much colder.
-If it’s a sunrise or a sunset, I always had a lightweight but very warm down jacket with me.
+Down-Jacket: Patagonia Nano Puff Jacket: The next key item to have is a down jacket.
+Even in the summer when it might be hot at lower altitudes, once you reach the summit it gets that much colder.
+If it’s a sunrise or a sunset, I always have a lightweight but very warm down jacket with me.
 I chose one that I could stuff into my backpack when it was too hot but could always afford to carry it size-wise in case it was colder than I expected and I used it too many times to count.
 I’ll link you here to the Patagonia lightweight down-jacket that I bought online before heading to Switzerland.

-- Hiking Gloves: They might seem like a small-item but your hands are the first things to go when it gets cold.
+Hiking Gloves: North Face E-tip Gloves – They might seem like a small item but your hands are the first things to go when it gets cold.
 They don’t have to be amazing gloves but you want something.
 I chose gloves that still let me operate my camera and phone but had a decent amount of warmth too.
 Once you start doing sub-zero hikes in Switzerland, you will want a more heavy-duty type of glove.
 I’ll link here to the gloves I used in Switzerland that let me still operate my camera.

-HOW DOES IT WORK HIKING TO MOUNTAIN HUTS IN SWITZERLAND
+HIKING TO MOUNTAIN HUTS IN SWITZERLAND

 While you are hiking in Switzerland, it is inevitable you will come across some incredible mountain huts.
 I didn’t know much about the hut culture in Switzerland but once I was in on it, I loved it.
 Basically, the mountain huts are kind of like mountain cabin hotels.
-They usually have a restaurant and also a number of dormitory style rooms.
+They usually have a restaurant and also a number of dormitory-style rooms.

-The ‘huts’ are actually pretty fancy and have heating, nice restaurants, balcony, alcohol, games, books and much more.
+The ‘huts’ are actually pretty fancy and have heating, nice restaurants, a balcony, alcohol, games, books and much more.
 All you need to bring is a sleeping bag liner and your hiking gear and you are set.
-You can also shower at most of the huts (usually included in the price also).
-I always did a one-night stay so I would hike up, watch sunset and stay the night.
-I would then hike at sunrise and explore further on before hiking back down.
+You can also shower at most of the huts (usually included in the price).

 Many hikers like to do hut-to-hut mountain hiking, which means you map out several huts that are within hiking distance of each other and you do a multi-day trek where each night you will make it to a new mountain hut on the connecting trails throughout the Swiss Alps.
-It’s a great way to hike because you don’t need to carry all of your food, heavy camping gear or warmer clothes for the cold nights outside.
-You do all your eating at the hut restaurants and carry a few snacks with you and sleep in the comfort of the cabin dormitories.
+It’s a great way to hike because you don’t need to carry all of your food, heavy camping gear, or warm clothes for the cold nights outside.
+You do all your eating at the hut restaurants carry a few snacks with you and sleep in the comfort of the cabin dormitories.
 If you are in Switzerland in the summer, I can’t recommend it enough.

 The other key point to remember is that most meals in Switzerland are $20-$40 at least so when you consider you are getting two meals included, the accommodation is really only $30-40 per night, which will be the cheapest accommodation you find in Switzerland but the best view!